POSITION DESCRIPTION: PROJECT DIRECTOR

 KNOWLEDGE, SKILLS AND ABILITIES:

-1. Knowledge of the unique training and information needs of parents of children with disabilities from the perspective of a parent or family member of a child with a disability.
+- Knowledge of the unique training and information needs of parents of children with disabilities and personnel who work with these parents.

-2. Awareness of the various types of disabilities.
+- Working knowledge of the nature and needs of various types of disabilities.

-11. Knowledge of laws, regulations, and policies affecting children with disabilities and their families.
+- Working knowledge of laws, programs, policies, and service delivery as they affect children with disabilities and their families.

 - Knowledge of evaluation methods as applied to service provisions.

 - Knowledge of the nature and needs of adult learners.

 - Proven leadership ability.